Espadv69/Taskify/README.md

 # Taskify

 Taskify is a full-stack task management application built using the MERN stack (MongoDB, Express, React, Node.js).
 It allows users to create, update, delete, and filter tasks efficiently.
-The application also includes user authentication with JWT and follows a RESTful API structure.

 ## Features
 - Task management (Create, Read, Update, Delete)
 - RESTful API backend using Node.js and Express